 Electricity is a form of energy that starts with atoms.
 You can't see atoms because they're too small, but they make up everything around us.
 There are three parts to an atom: protons, neutrons and electrons.
 Electricity is created when electrons move from atom to atom.
 There are a number of ways to make electrons move, but most electricity is produced at power plants.

-There's a lot of action going on in a tiny atom!
+action going on in a atom!